tjweisman/math_website/weisman/site/network_access.md

 7. On your own computer, run PuTTY, and navigate to Connection => SSH => Auth.
 In the box labelled "Private key file for authentication", load the file you saved in step 4.

-8. If you save the configuration, you should be able to connect to *[username]@ssh.ma.utexas.edu* via PuTTY.
+8. If you save the configuration, you should be able to connect to *[username]@math.utexas.edu* via PuTTY.

 [More information about PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen)